-one," said Mrs. Bergling, "it's never enough time."
+"I guess when you love someone," said Mrs. Bergling, "it's never enough time."

-to the Intensive Care Unit, she said.
+Dave was sedated and moved awake or talking. to the Intensive Care Unit, she said.
 The doctors did another thing changed. brain scan on Monday and the brain had stopped swelling.
-This was the beginning of his recovery, she said.

-The doctors never had to remove any of his brain to make more room, because the swellshe said, even today, although hospital, his brain is still healing.
+This Mr. Bergling.
+"I woke up and was the beginning of his recovery, she said.
+The doctors never had to remove any of his brain to make more room, because the swelling stopped, she said.
+Actually, she said, even today, although Mr. Bergling is no longer in the hospital, his brain is still healing.
 The doctors said it could take three months, six or maybe a year.
 They really don't know.